 Each episode features someone explaining what exactly drove them to leave their home, and what it’s like arriving in the UK, and living here as a refugee/asylum-seeker.

-Following on from our previous ten years of highly acclaimed productions, and commissioned by K+C Festival, Trojan Women Project is running a combined psycho-social support and advocacy drama project with the Chelsea Theatre, SW10 0DR.
-We are currently applying for funding to take the project to other parts of the country, culminating in a London performance tour.
+Following on from eleven years of highly acclaimed productions, and commissioned by K+C Festival, Trojan Women Project is running a combined psycho-social support and advocacy drama project with the Chelsea Theatre, and, with the National Lottery Heritage Fund, in the Arts Centre Hounslow.
+We are applying for funding to take the project to other parts of the UK, culminating in a London performance tour.

 WHAT WE DO